-Academic advising at The College of William and Mary provides a foundation and framework to empower students to strategically take advantage of the curricular and co-curricular opportunities of a liberal arts education.
+Academic advising at The College of William & Mary provides a foundation and framework to empower students to strategically take advantage of the curricular and co-curricular opportunities of a liberal arts education.

 Dedicated faculty serve as academic advisors and engage with students in a collaborative process leading to the exchange of information that encourages the student to make informed academic decisions.
 Through individual, collaborative relationships with academic advisors, students are best able to define and implement sound educational plans that are consistent with their values, skills, and personal and professional goals.